kxxt/ttyrecall/README.md

 - [ ] Implement a player that could directly take zstd compressed asciicast v2 files.
 - [ ] Implement a TUI interface to easily browse and manage the recordings.
 - [ ] Implement a web interface to easily browse and manage the recordings.
-- [ ] Stop a recording if it eats too much disk space.
 - [ ] Automatically remove some old recordings in some way.
 - [ ] Allow users to sync the recordings to their server.
 - [ ] Search for something and we can return some sessions that mentioned it and jump to the corresponding timestamp.